• Skip to primary navigation

 Garlic Shrimp Udon Noodles

-I also recommend using frozen udon for this dish for the best texture!
-Frozen udon is chewier and bouncier and doesn't break up easily like shelf-stable vacuum sealed udon.
+I also recommend using frozen udon for the best texture!
+Frozen udon is chewier and doesn't break apart easily, like shelf-stable vacuum-sealed udon.

 Ingredients & Substitutes

-• White Granulated Sugar: to balance the salty flavors.
+• White Granulated Sugar: Or substitute with cane sugar to balance the salty flavors.

 Expert Tips